damian-sztankowski/CloudQuest/README.md

 ---

 ## Adding New Challenges
-To add new challenges to the CloudCraft platform, follow these steps:
+To add new challenges to the CloudTinker platform, follow these steps:

 1. Add new assets (if applicable):